Linked bibliography for the SEP article "Trinity" by Dale Tuggy |

 - Haddad, W. Z., 1995, “A Tenth-Century Speculative Theologian's Refutation of the Basic Doctrines of Christianity: Al-Baqillani (d.
 A.D.
 1013)”, in Christian-Muslim Encounters, Y. Y. Haddad and W. Z. Haddad (eds.), Gainesville: University of Florida Press, pp. 82–94.
 (Scholar)

-- Hanson, R. P. C., 1988, The Search for the Christian Doctrine of God, Edinburgh: T & T Clark.
+- Hanson, R. P. C., 1988, The Search for the Christian Doctrine of God, Edinburgh: T. & T. Clark.
 (Scholar)

 - Haynes, H., 1797 [1750], The Scripture-Account of the Attributes and Worship of God, Third Edition in Tracts.
 Printed and Published by the Unitarian Society for Promoting Christian Knowledge and the Practice of Virtue, Vol. 11, London.
-[Reprint: as The Scripture-Account of the Attributes and Worship of God, Morrisville, North Carolina: Lulu.com, 2008.]
+[Reprint: as The Scripture-Account of the Attributes and Worship of God, Morrisville, NC: Lulu.com, 2008.]
 (Scholar)

 - Hughes, C., 1989, On a Complex Theory of a Simple God : An Investigation in Aquinas' Philosophical Theology, Ithaca: Cornell University Press.
 (Scholar)

 - Hunt, J., 1871, Religious Thought in England from the Reformation to the End of the Last Century, Volume 2, London: Strahan & Co.
-[Reprint: Morrisville, North Carolina: Lulu.com, 2007.]
+[Reprint: Morrisville, NC: Lulu.com, 2007.]
 (Scholar)

 - –––, 1873, Religious Thought in England from the Reformation to the End of the Last Century, Volume 3, London: Strahan & Co.
-[Reprint: Morrisville, North Carolina: Lulu.com, 2007.]
+[Reprint: Morrisville, NC: Lulu.com, 2007.]
 (Scholar)

-- Kelly, J. N. D., 1978, Early Christian Doctrines, New York: Harper and Row.
+- –––, 1978, Early Christian Doctrines, New York: Harper and Row.
 (Scholar)

-- Kopecek, T. A., 1979, A History of Neo-Arianism, Vol. 1, Cambridge, Massachusetts: The Philadelphia Patristic Foundation, Ltd. (Scholar)
+- Kopecek, T. A., 1979, A History of Neo-Arianism, Vol. 1, Cambridge, MA: The Philadelphia Patristic Foundation, Ltd. (Scholar)

 - Lamson, A., 1828.
 “On the Doctrine of Two Natures in Jesus Christ.” in Tracts of the American Unitarian Association, First Series, Vol. 2.
 Boston: 181–216.
-[Reprint: in Sixteen American Unitarian Tracts, Morrisville, North Carolina: Lulu.com, 2007.]
+[Reprint: in Sixteen American Unitarian Tracts, Morrisville, NC: Lulu.com, 2007.]
 (Scholar)

 - Lardner, N., 1793a [1759], “A Letter Written in the Year 1730, Concerning the Question, Whether the Logos Supplied the Place of an Human Soul in the Person of Jesus Christ”, in Tracts.
 Printed and Published by the Unitarian Society for Promoting Christian Knowledge and the Practice of Virtue, Vol. 7, London: The Unitarian Society for Promoting Christian Knowledge and the Practice of Virtue, pp. 1–212.
-[Reprint: in Lardner on the Trinity, Morrisville, North Carolina: Lulu.com, 2007.]
+[Reprint: in Lardner on the Trinity, Morrisville, NC: Lulu.com, 2007.]
 (Scholar)

 - –––, 1793b [1784], “Two Schemes of a Trinity Considered, and the Divine Unity Asserted.
 Four Discourses Upon Philip. ii.
 5…11”, in Tracts.
 Printed and Published by the Unitarian Society for Promoting Christian Knowledge and the Practice of Virtue, Vol. 7, London: The Unitarian Society for Promoting Christian Knowledge and the Practice of Virtue, pp. 1–79.
-[Reprint: in Lardner on the Trinity, Morrisville, North Carolina: Lulu.com, 2007.]
+[Reprint: in Lardner on the Trinity, Morrisville, NC: Lulu.com, 2007.]
 (Scholar)

 - Leibniz, G. W., 1985 [1710], Theodicy, trans.
 E. Huggard, La Salle, Illinois: Open Court.
 (Scholar)